SirBernardPhilip/DoubleAttentionAccentClassification/README.md

 ### Network Training

 Once you have extracted the features from all the audios wanted to be used, It is needed to prepare some path files for the training step.
-The proposed models are trained as speaker classifiers, hence a classification-based loss and an accuracy metric will be used to monitorize the training progress.
+The proposed models are trained as accent classifiers, hence a classification-based loss and an accuracy metric will be used to monitorize the training progress.
 Two different kind of path files will then be needed for the training/validation procedures:

 Train Labels File (`train_labels_path`):

 This file must have three columns separated by a blank space.
-The first column must contain the audio utterance paths, the second column must contain the speaker labels and the third one must be filled with -1.
+The first column must contain the audio utterance paths, the second column must contain the accent labels and the third one must be filled with -1.
 It is assumed that the labels correspond to the output network labels.
 Hence if you are working with a N accents database, the accent labels values should be in the 0 to N-1 range.

 File Example:

 <pre>
-audiosPath/speaker1/audio1 0 -1
+audiosPath/audio1 0 -1
-audiosPath/speaker1/audio2 0 -1
+audiosPath/audio2 0 -1
 ...
-audiosPath/speakerN/audio4 N-1 -1</pre>
+audiosPath/audio4 N-1 -1</pre>

 We have also added a `--train_data_dir` path argument.
-The dataloader will then look for the features in `--train_data_dir` + `audiosPath/speakeri/audioj` paths.
+The dataloader will then look for the features in `--train_data_dir` + `audiosPath/audioj` paths.

 Valid Labels File:

-It mus follow the same structure as the train file.
+It must follow the same structure as the train file.

-We have also added a `--train_data_dir` path argument.
-The dataloader will then look for the features in `--train_data_dir` + `audiosPath/speakeri/audioj` paths.
+We have also added a `--valid_data_dir` path argument.
+The dataloader will then look for the features in `--valid_data_dir` + `audiosPath/audioj` paths.

 Once you have all these data files ready, you can launch a model training with the following command: